danvega/danvega-dev/blog/2017/07/05/read-json-data-spring-boot-write-database.md

 video: https://www.youtube.com/embed/rGdKmF2UzSc
 ---

-<div class="callout">💡 The video tutorial for this blog post can be found above or you can <a href="https://youtu.be/rGdKmF2UzSc">click here</a> to watch it on YouTube.</div>

 In this tutorial, we are taking a look at a student's question from my [Spring Boot Introduction Course](/courses).
 If you have a question you would like me to answer please feel free to reach out and ask me.
 The question I am answering today is:

 > How can I read in a JSON file in Spring Boot and save the records to a database?